sushraju/ambul_go_bot/README.md

 # ambul_go_bot

-Uses twitter go api and some custom code to fetch news from newsapi.org for this news bot.
+Uses twitter api and some custom code that uses the apis from newsapi.org for this news bot.